 Example (iii): The taxpayer rents a 20-story office building and uses the lower two stories for its general corporation headquarters.
 The remaining 18 floors are subleased to others.
 The rental of the eighteen floors is not incidental to but rather is separate from the operation of the taxpayer's trade or business.
-Since the subrents are nonbusinessnon-apportionable income they are to be deducted from the rent paid by the taxpayer.
-Itaxpayer's property factor.
+Since the subrents are nonbusinessnon-apportionable income they are to be deducted from the included in the rent paid by the taxpayer.]taxpayer's property factor.